 If the financial analysis shows that the taxpayer has no ability to pay, but the taxpayer requests an IA, establish the requested NSIA or PPIA with a back up CNC.

 All case resolutions determined using financial statement processing to determine the taxpayer’s ability to pay require managerial approval and NFTL determination, when appropriate.
-See IRM 18.104.22.168.6(5) and (10), Case Processing Authority Levels
+See IRM 22.214.171.124, Authority Levels for Financial Analysis, Verification, and Substantiation.

-For additional information, see Exhibit 5.19.13-1, Questions and Answers to Assist in Financial Statement Processing.
+For additional information, see IRM 5.19.13-1, Questions and Answers to Assist in Financial Statement Processing.

 When a taxpayer is unable to full pay immediately and a non-Streamlined IA is being considered, the taxpayer may qualify for the six (6) year rule.
 All expenses may be allowed if: